JOJ0/synadm/README.md

 will show essential help for the particular subcommand right away.

-*Note: A complete list of currently available commands is found in in chapter [implementation status / commands list](#implementation-status--commands-list)*
+*Note: A list of currently available commands is found in chapter [implementation status / commands list](#implementation-status--commands-list)* as well as in the following chapter.

+### Command Line Reference

+A detailed [Command Line Reference](https://synadm.readthedocs.io/en/latest/index_cli_reference.html) can be found in `synadm's` readthedocs documentation.

 ### Advanced usage